jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

 Deployment is centralized by one unique CR that specifies the capabilities to use, and to configure how to access the external services like LDAP.

-The `cert-kubernetes` folder includes the [./scripts/cp4a-deployment.sh script to build](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.3?topic=scripts-installing-capabilities-by-running-deployment-script) to be used to create Custom Resource.

 * Create a CP4BA deployment cluster CR: See example in [BAW BAI CR](https://github.com/ibm-cloud-architecture/dba-infra-gitops/blob/main/environments/dba-dev/services/baw-bai/base/baw-bai-cr.yaml) in a dba-infra-gitops project.
 Can be done manually or with the `./cert-kubernetes/scripts/cp4a-deployment.sh ` tool.

   ```sh